klpanda/polkadot/roadmap/implementers-guide/src/types/overseer-protocol.md

 	/// an optional block number representing an intermediate parablock executed in the context of
 	/// that block.
 	ValidationCode(ParaId, BlockNumber, Option<BlockNumber>, ResponseChannel<ValidationCode>),
+	/// Get receipts of blocks included in a relay-chain block.
+	GetCandidates(Hash, ResponseChannel<Option<Vec<AbridgedCandidateReceipt>>>),
 }

 enum RuntimeApiMessage {